Joel-Rentola/Cv/index.md

     <div style="margin-left: 10px;">
         <h3 style="margin-top: 5px;">A little bit of me:</h3>
         <p>Hello!
 I'm Joel Rentola a second year software developer student from Finland.
 I'm fluent in Finnish and English.
             I can also speak a little bit of Swedish too.
-Most of my code projects has been coded in C#, but I've used other languages such as python etc. too.
+Most of my code projects has been coded in C#, but I've used other languages such as JavaScript etc. too.
              I also have an experience of coding very basic websites.</p>
     </div>
     </div>